HTTP-RPC/Kilo/README.md

 Values are converted to their JSON equivalents as described [earlier](#return-values).
 Unsupported types are treated as `null`.

-The `JSONDecoder` class (used internally by `WebServiceProxy`) deserializes a JSON document into a Java object hierarchy.
+`JSONDecoder` deserializes a JSON document into a Java object hierarchy.
 JSON values are mapped to their Java equivalents as follows:

 * string: `String`
 * number: `Number`